benjymous/annotations/sandman/sandman.62.md

 - Katie Schwarz also noted the echo of Rose's first appearance and the disappearing snow.
 - Megan Schreiber found out about the '45 Rebellion
 - Ralf Hildebrandt added more details.
+- Richard Munn filled in the Austin car reference.